Newcastle United 1995/96 Season Summary

-Although results-wise 1995/96 is the best in the club's history it will unfortunately be remembered as the season when Newcastle "threw away" a 12 point lead.
+Although results-wise 1995/96 is the best in the club's history in the top division it will unfortunately be remembered as the season when Newcastle "threw away" a 12 point lead.

 Many theories have been put forward for United's late collapse: defensive weakness, tactical naivety, loss of bottle and the disruption to the team caused by the introduction of Asprilla.

-When you look at the defeats they had: in 6 out of 8 they didn't score.
+When you look at the losses they had: in 6 out of 8 they didn't score.
 This was not a season of high scoring defeats as it has often been misrepresented.

 Crucially they lost both games against Manchester United.
 The home match was particularly hard to take as Newcastle put them under intense pressure, but just could not score.